CEUR-WS.org

 7. Use of English: The majority of the papers in a proceedings volume shall be in English.
 For papers written in a language different to English follow these instructions.

-8. Focus on computer science and wide audience: The CEUR-WS.org publishing service is a venue to publish proceedings of the workshop and conferences, where the main topic is related to computer science (incl. information systems).
+8. Focus on computer science and wide audience: The CEUR-WS.org publishing service is a venue to publish proceedings of workshops, where the main topic is related to computer science (incl. information systems).
 Due to a significant number of submissions that are not directly related to computer science or that target mostly a national audience, we reserve the right to ask the editors to provide us a so-called DBLP-footprint with the number of publications listed in DBLP.org for each author and/or PC member.

 10. Timeliness: The submission of a proceedings volume should be close to the event date, not more than 2 years after the event.
 Exceptions may be possible but need to be negotiated with us.

-11. Format We require that authors use the new CEURART style for writing papers to be published with CEUR-WS.
+11. Format: We require that authors use the new CEURART style for writing papers to be published with CEUR-WS.

 Doctoral consortiums also form an exception to the open submission rule in the following sense: CEUR-WS is mainly about workshop proceedings, since we believe that they are the place where new results tend to be presented first to an academic audience, at least in computer science.
 We publish conference proceedings only as a rare exception: If your volume would violate the "minimum size" constraint, then consider to form a joint submission with another workshop that was held at the same event (same place, same time): See Vol-3443 for an example.
 In such cases, the organizers of the joint workshops are typically the editors of the joint submission and one of them should perform the procedure PUT (see below).
 Joint proceedings of workshops that took place at different events cannot be published with CEUR-WS.org.